cgmccurdy/fantasy-basketball-alerts/README.md

 # fantasy-basketball-alerts

-Currently works with Sleeper.
-Enter your Sleeper username and IFTTT key in the script.
+Works with Sleeper.
+Enter your Sleeper username and IFTTT key in the python file.

 To get an IFTTT key, sign-up for an IFTTT account.
 Retrieve your key from the link below by clicking on "Documentation".
 https://ifttt.com/maker_webhooks